Home » Garden » How to Care for Snake Plant

 3. Root Cuttings: Cut a section of the root system and plant it directly into potting soil.

-Regardless of the method, it is important to make sure that the soil is well-draining when repotted, keep out of direct sunlight and avoid overwatering.
+Regardless of the method, it is important to make sure that the soil is well-draining when repotted, keep out of direct sunlight, and avoid overwatering.

 How to Divide a Snake Plant

 I’ve mostly divided my snake plant through the years.
 It’s easy to do because the rootball breaks apart fairly easily.
+Here’s how to do it.

 • Remove the sansevieria from it’s container.